 Where the plan involves group or 1-to-1 teaching away from the main class teacher, they still retain responsibility for the pupil.
-They will work closely with any teaching assistants or specialist staff involved, to plan and monitor the impact of support and interventions and how they can be linked to classroom teaching.
+They will work closely with any teaching assistants or specialist staff involved, to plan and assess the impact of support and interventions and how they can be linked to classroom teaching.

-The SENDCo will support the teacher if necessary, in further assessing the pupil's particular strengths and barriers to learning, in problem solving and to advise on how to implement support effectively.
+The SENDCo will support the teacher in further assessing the pupil's particular strengths and weaknesses, in problem solving and advising on how to implement support effectively.